What Type of Proof Should I Have with Me When Traveling or Moving into a New House with My Emotional Support Animal?

 ESA Travel Letter

-An ESA does not require a passport to travel on a plane.
+An ESA does not require a passport to travel on a plane or go on a wine tour with you.
 However, they do need an official document called an ESA Travel Letter.
 This will enable the animal to fly in the cabin of a commercial or private airline with its owner.

 As of January 2020, ESA animals are protected by the Air Carriers Act (ACAA).
 Under the ACAA, regardless of its breed or size, the emotional support animal will be exempt from standard pet fees.
 This will help the owner feel at ease and unburden them from the worry of additional costs